Saigrace Pokharel

-Santosh Pokharel known widely as Saigrace Pokharel (साईग्रेस पाेखरेल; born 07 Nov 1987). is a Nepalese storyteller, film maker and video producer.
+Santosh Pokharel better known as Saigrace Pokharel (साइग्रेस पोखरेल; born 07 Nov 1987). is a Nepalese storyteller, film maker and video producer.

 Early life and education

-Pokharel was born and raised in Kathmandu.
+Pokharel was born in Dhading and raised in Kathmandu.
 He started his primary education in Kathmandu.
 He completed his Post Graduation on Strategy Management from Demort Fort University, Denmark.

 Career

 Pokharel formally performed as a storyteller for the first time in 2012 on one of the event organized by sri satya sai sewa sangathan Nepal.
 In November 2021, Pokharel did an event called Word Tour with Saigrace in seven cities of Nepal: Dhangadhi, Jhapa, Dharan, Chitwan, Butwal, Pokhara and Kathmandu.
 Subsequently he performed in various places in Nepal and abroad.